 What are the benefits of eating bitter gourd?

-Bitter guard is rich in source of Vitamin A, Vitamin C, iron, potassium, magnesium, calcium.
+Healthline says, Bitter guard is rich in source of Vitamin A, Vitamin C, iron, potassium, magnesium, calcium.
 Anti-oxidants and anti-inflammatory properties.
-This vegetable is excellent for controlling diabetics, helps in digestion.

 Not only fascinated with its medicinal benefits, but I was also drawn towards its unique taste, that is the reason I make this bitter gourd fry often.
 The recipe is simple and straightforward and not with difficult steps.